sontung/rPi-controller/README.md

 User interface for controlling raspberry Pi through SSH communication

+## 27th Nov
+New design and fix some bugs.

 ## 6th Nov
 Solve lagging problem when using "light states checking" feature.